scriptPilot/app-framework/DOCUMENTATION.md

 layout: 'default'    // 'default', 'white' or 'dark'
 ```

-You can modify the application style in Vue hook `created` or later:
+You can modify the application style in any Vue hook `created` or later:

 ```
 created: function () {